sesam-community/autoconnect/README.md

     docker-compose up
     ```

+    To gracefully stopping the containers running run *ctrl+c*

 3. Open your browser and navigate to http://localhost/ and start autoconnecting to your database!

 *Run program in development*